Social Studies Education (SSE)

 SSE 502 TEACHING SOCIAL STUDIES

-This course must be taken concurrently with a History content course designated by the department, except for non-majors.
+This course must be taken concurrently with a History content course designated by the department, except for MAT candidates and non-majors.
 Social studies content and methodology; trends in curriculum; evaluation; instructional resources.

 SSE 513 SEMINAR IN SECONDARY SOCIAL STUDIES